 Trainings and workshops for data scientists and other professionals from industry

 Most of the RDA assets are not directly exploitable (i.e. that can be monetised easily), such as the community or the policy making.
-Other ones, which seem more directly exploitable, such as the RDA outputs and ICT Technical Specifications and the RDA-related services require substantial investigation, in some cases even feasibility studies and business/delivery models.
+Other ones, which seem more directly exploitable, such as the RDA recommendations / outputs and ICT Technical Specifications and the RDA-related services require substantial investigation, in some cases even feasibility studies and business/delivery models.
 The same is true for some of the concrete RDA Europe 4 financial viability measures, such as the certification schemes, the royalties from potential services, the national contributions and donations.

 The Task Force members believe that a stream of funding via grants provided by the main regional funders, including the European Commission, is currently essential to sustain RDA.
 In Europe, a GÉANT like model, possibly via operational grants, or the engagement of RDA in the European Open Science Cloud with a key facilitator role in European and national data/e-Infrastructure coordination can contribute towards the sustainability of RDA.
 To keep RDA relevant in the long term for its community, a dynamic approach is needed, capturing the changing community requirements over time via frequent community coordination exercises and feedback consultations.

+At the time of submission of this report, a timely addition that involves RDA and reinforces the efforts already taken place in the ICT technical specifications, directly has been communicated from European Commission which has recommended that the newly funded EOSC-Hub and OpenAIRE-Advance H2020 projects jointly cooperate actively with RDA and already begin finding appropriate working groups or interest groups to channel their challenges they face that may be further discussed during RDA Plenary 11 in Berlin (March 2018).
+As recently as January 2018, the External Board of the joint collaboration agreement between EOSC-Hub & OpenAIRE-Advance mandated under DG Connect Excellence in Science have written in their consolidated assessment (period 15/12/2017-09/01/2018) that “the External board supports the Commission’s proposal that EOSC-Hub & OpenAIRE-Advance start cooperating with RDA and lead the definition of ICT technical specifications for future referencing in public procurement.”

-An initial set of recommendation areas, along with initial recommendations is attempted at the end of section 5.
+An set of recommendation areas, along with recommendations is attempted at the end of section 5.
 Main areas of recommendations include the RDA Governance, RDA finances, RDA engagement and possibly the RDA scope itself.
 These include:

 The evaluation of RDA Governance, and in particular the establishment of a formal RDA Funders body (with only the ones who provide actual funding to RDA)

-The development of strong national nodes, who can play a key role in national developments (including EOSC national nodes in Europe)
+The development of strong national nodes, who can play a key role in national developments (in synergy or integrated with EOSC national nodes in Europe)

 The recruitment of professional effort for business development and marketing, in particular around RDA business models and marketing of outputs.